-Each school works within its own specific context.
-Rebecca Cheetham Nursery and Children's Centre is no different in this regard.
-We work to create a culture of vigilance and keep an attitude of, 'it could happen here' in regard to all and any types of abuse or safeguarding issues.
-Equally, we are aware that our specific context means certain types of abuse or safeguarding issues have a greater probability.
-Our Governing Body, the Head Teacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
+Each school works within its own specific context and, as such, has their own Safeguarding Policy to reflect this.
+As a Trust, we work to create a culture of vigilance and keep an attitude of, 'it could happen here' in regard to all and any types of abuse or safeguarding issues.
+Equally, we are aware that the specific contexts of our schools means certain types of abuse or safeguarding issues have a greater probability.
+Our Governors, the Head Teacher, and the Designated Safeguarding Lead will assess the level of risk within the schools and provide advice and challenge to ensure that risk is reduced.
 This can be seen in the Risk Register which is in the Risk Management Policy.
-Risk assessment may include consideration of the school's RE curriculum, Inclusion policy, the use of school premises by external agencies, integration of pupils by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+Risk assessment may include consideration of the school's RE curricula, Inclusion policies, the use of school premises by external agencies, integration of pupils by gender and SEN, anti-bullying policies and other issues specific to the school's profile, community and philosophy.